Siris2314/memerapi-docs/README.md

 ---
-description: >-
+Memer API: >-
-  Meme API is a powerful module that allows you to manipulate images very easily.
+  Memer API is a powerful module that allows you to manipulate images very easily.
 ---